microsoft/OSPO/mapping-your-oss-career/2-me myself maintainer/3-dei.md

 # Diversity, Equity and Inclusion in Open Source

-> Diversity is a number, inclusion is a process, equity is the outcome
+> "*Diversity is a number, inclusion is a process, equity is the outcome*"
 - Jess Mitchell

 To ensure that all of Microsoft's projects are inclusive and welcoming, our projects abide by our [Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 The Code of Conduct is something we strictly enforce, and for which everyone is expected to follow.